madprops/blog/docs/armtrak.md

 It's also possible to drag and drop images on the map to upload them.

+Players wrap around the map.
+When entering the right edge they appear on the left.
+Same with up and down.
+Lasers also wrap.

 ---

 ## 🛸 The Real Game <a name="realgame"></a>